The Weak Signal Cultivation Model: A Human-Centric Framework for Frontline Risk Detection, Signal Tracking, and Proactive Organizational Resilience: Author Contributions and AI Use Disclosure

 \textbf{Author contributions.} Maurice Codourey conceived the Weak Signal Cultivation Model, developed the theoretical framework, designed the coordinate field architecture and quadrant taxonomy, conducted the pilot applications, and is responsible for all conceptual and empirical content of this paper.
 Emmanuel A.\ Gonzalez contributed to the mathematical formalization of the coordinate derivation model, the movement scoring system, and the scientific refinement of the computational framework.

 \textbf{AI use disclosure.} All ideas, theoretical contributions, model design, and research findings in this paper originate from the human authors.
 Claude (Opus 4 and Opus 4.6, Anthropic) was used to draft and refine academic prose from the authors' outlines and instructions, generate Python code for figure production, recompute the illustrative simulation, and produce LaTeX typesetting for tables and document formatting.
 Claude (Sonnet 4, Anthropic) was used in earlier iterations to compute initial numerical outputs for the illustrative simulation in Section~5 from author-specified inputs and scenarios; the simulation data are not derived from field observation.
+For this revised version (v2), Claude (Fable~5, Anthropic) was used to diagnose internal-consistency, citation, and numerical errors across the manuscript, and Claude (Opus~4.8, Anthropic) was used to verify those findings against source, recompute the worked examples and the Gas Fumes trajectory, and regenerate the figures.
 Grammarly was used for grammar and style review.
 Perplexity was used to support literature search and reference verification.
 The authors reviewed, revised, and approved all output as the final step before submission.
 No AI tool contributed to the conceptual design, theoretical framework, or analytical conclusions of this work.
 The authors take full responsibility for the accuracy, integrity, and originality of all content.